 Edinburgh has an international airport that is serviced by many airlines.
 Just like Glasgow, it is approximately a six-hour drive from London.
 Both Edinburgh’s main train stations – Haymarket and Waverley – are conveniently located at each end of the inner city.

 The same goes for the bus station which is only a 10-minute walk from Edinburgh’s High Street.
-You can view train and bus timetables for your journey here.

 Within the city, the best way to get around is to walk.
 Edinburgh’s city centre really is so compact, and you will hardly ever have to walk more than 10 minutes between Edinburgh’s main sites.
 However, Edinburgh is quite a hilly place and often this will mean ascending a flight of stairs or a steep hill.

 If you are planning on taking public transport, Edinburgh now has a tram network which conveniently also services Edinburgh airport.
 Better than the tram is Edinburgh’s bus system.
-While Glasgow’s bus system is serviced by several providers and can be a bit confusing, Edinburgh’s buses are all run by the city’s council.
-Services run across the whole town and are very frequent, even at night.

 Edinburgh does offer parking within the city, but it can be quite pricey.
-If you are planning to park your car, the best way would be to pre-book your parking.
 Driving around the city centre, however, is something I would refrain from unless you are happy to share the road with flocks of people, many buses, trams and taxis.

 Affordability

-Edinburgh is very popular with tourists, and when you are deciding to visit Edinburgh or Glasgow, you will have to take into consideration that prices in Edinburgh will be steeper than in Glasgow.
+If you choose to visit the Scottish capital, you will have to take into consideration that prices in Edinburgh will be steeper than in Glasgow.
+This especially applies if you are planning to visit during the yearly Edinburgh Fringe festival.

 Outside of Fringe season, it is possible to find accommodation in one of Edinburgh’s hostels of which there is plenty selection of within Edinburgh.
 During the Fringe this can change drastically, and prices can double – sometimes even triple.
-If you are planning to visit Edinburgh during this time, I would strongly advise you to plan ahead or also consider staying outside Edinburgh and travelling in.

-Just like in Glasgow, it is advised to try and sway away from Edinburgh’s High Street or Royal Mile when on a budget and looking for something to eat.
 Edinburgh’s city centre is quite compact, and it is easy to walk around in.
 Even just walking up or down one of the alleyways to a side of a busy street will often bring with it a considerable drop in prices.

 Things to do in Edinburgh